tensorchord/envd-docs/docs/guide/getting-started.md

 ```
 </details>

-⏱️ **Builtkit native, build up to 6x faster**
+⏱️ **BuiltKit native, build up to 6x faster**

-[Buildkit](https://github.com/moby/buildkit) supports parallel builds and software cache (e.g. pip index cache and apt cache).
+[BuildKit](https://github.com/moby/buildkit) supports parallel builds and software cache (e.g. pip index cache and apt cache).
 You can enjoy the benefits without knowledge of it.

 For example, the PyPI cache is shared across builds and thus the package will be cached if it has been downloaded before.